soumith/cudnn.torch/README.md

 * Install CuDNN
 * Have at least Cuda 6.5
-* Have libcudnn.so in your library path
+* Have libcudnn.so in your library path (Install it from https://developer.nvidia.com/cuDNN )

 ####Modules
 ```